DJANG2024/MKDocsMaterial/docs/index.md

 ## Intended Users
-This documentation is targeted specifically towards the following users:
+This guide is targeted specifically towards the following users:

 - Beginner developers without software development experience
 - Intermediate developers with software development experience but have never used Visual Studio Code